Captain Novolin: Reception

-The magazine Esquire included Captain Novolin with their “Dubious Achievement Awards of 1992“, mocking the game's concept and sarcastically preferring “Super Prozac Brothers“.
+Contemporary reception to Captain Novolin was negative.
+Import reviews from British magazines gave the game low marks.
+Super Control, while not wanting to criticize the game from an educational stance, considered it to be one of the worst games they had ever seen.
+Super Pro was negative towards the graphics, sound effects, and gameplay, with the reviewer concluding it to be one of the most annoying and tedious games they ever played.
+Super Action questioned how they could critique the game due to its intentions being about diabetes education, but ultimately concluded the game to be dull and would only consider it a good game if a doctor gave it out for free.
+Esquire magazine included Captain Novolin with their "Dubious Achievement Awards of 1992“, mocking the game's concept and sarcastically preferring "Super Prozac Brothers".

 Retrospective reception of the game was widely negative; it was called one of the worst video games of all time.
 Reviewing Captain Novolin for Hardcore Gaming 101, Charles P. Gill, criticizing its gameplay, graphics, and sound, considered it "so bad that it's really, really funny".
-Matthew Williamson for GameSetWatch was negative towards the Captain Novolin sprite, saying that it took up one-third of the screen.
-Williamson also called the Captain “possibly the worst super hero ever“, noting the character could only attack while in mid-air.
+Matthew Williamson for GameSetWatch was negative towards the size of the Captain Novolin sprite, saying that it took up one-third of the screen.
+Williamson also called the Captain "possibly the worst super hero ever", noting the character could only attack while in mid-air.
 Writers for Diabetes.co.uk also found unintentional humor in the game, made funnier, they said, by its US$60 retail price.
-Electronic Gaming Monthlys Seanbaby placed it as number 4 in his "20 worst games of all time" feature and was quoted as saying, "The game is so bad you'll start to root for diabetes."
+Electronic Gaming Monthlys Seanbaby placed it as number 4 in his "20 worst games of all time" feature and was quoted saying, "The game is so bad you'll start to root for diabetes."
 K. Thor Jensen for UGO called it one of the worst educational games of all time, while Robert Quigley and Susana Polo from The Mary Sue named it as one of the weirdest.
 Game Informers Ben Reeves considered it to be one of the strangest corporate mascots to get their own video game.
-Time Extensions Damien McFerran listed Captain Novolin as one of the worst SNES games.
+Time Extensions Damien McFerran listed Captain Novolin as one of the worst SNES games, while Club Nintendo México called it the second worst game on a Nintendo console.